-'Approved' IGCSEs are included in this SFR up until 2012/13.
-For 2013/14 onwards, IGCSEs that are no longer 'approved' in the performance tables have still been included in this SFR for two main reasons.
-Firstly, the aim of this SFR is to measure overall attainment at 19 and secondly, the previously approved IGCSEs count for the prior attainment criteria in the maths and English condition of funding for 2014/15 and 2015/16.
+IGCSEs in EBACC subjects included in these statistics despite in some cases being no longer approved in the school performance tables.
+This is for two main reasons.
+Firstly, the aim of these statistics is to measure overall attainment at 19 consistently over a long period of time, and secondly because IGCSEs count for the prior attainment criteria in the maths and English condition of funding.
 Therefore, if they were removed from the maths and English qualifications it would give an inaccurate picture of how many pupils need to continue studying these subjects, and of the impact of the funding policy changes.
+IGCSEs in EBacc subjects also are counted when deriving the achieving overall level 2 measures.